sfomuseum-data/sfomuseum-data-flights-2020-11/README.md

 Flight data for arrivals and departures at SFO (November, 2020)

+## Important

+This repository is missing data for 2020-11-01 due to some hiccups in the SFO Museum flight data harvesting infrastructure.

 ## Background

 Details to follow.
 Until then please consult https://millsfield.sfomuseum.org/blog/tags/flightdata for details and specifically: